 Q5 Sports stadia don’t tend to have great coverage.
 Will the Olympic park have reduced service?

-A. We have extensive experience in providing stadia coverage and while the physical structure of large arena’s have traditionally posed challenges O2 are leading the field in a new approach to radio design to change this.
+A. We have extensive experience in providing stadia coverage and while the physical structure of large arenas have traditionally posed challenges O2 are leading the field in a new approach to radio design to change this.
 Having successfully implemented our design at Twickenham rugby stadium, we are using this innovative approach to ensure capacity across the Olympic stadia venues too.

 Q6.
 Outside of your core network, how are you ensuring that all other areas of the business function normally during the Games?